|►||About the Center|

 What do I do when I arrive?
 At immigration you will need to present your passport, your F-1 visa, and your I-20.
 You must pass through immigration before you arrive at baggage claim, so please DO NOT pack your documents in checked-through baggage!!
 You might receive either a paper I-94 or an F-1 admission stamp in your passport (in lieu of the card), depending on where you arrive.
 The admission stamp or I-94 card records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2), and authorized period of stay (indicated by "D/S", meaning 'duration of status').
 Be sure to check the stamp to make sure it is correct.
 If you are issued an I-94 card, do not lose it as there is a significant replacement.
 Also be aware that the Department of Homeland Security may take your fingerprints in accordance with new regulations.

 STEP 3: MEET HEALTH INSURANCE AND IMMUNIZATION REQUIREMENTS

 Health Insurance: All international students at the University of Washington are required to carry health insurance.
-Most purchase the UW Accident and Sickness Insurance Plan, which costs $470 per quarter and provides up to $100,000 in medical coverage, as well as a limited dental plan.
+Most purchase the Student Health Insurance Plan (SHIP), which costs $706 per quarter and provides up to $100,000 in medical coverage, as well as a limited dental plan.
 However, students on an official exchange program, such as Euromasters, can get around the requirement by demonstrating that they already carry an equivalent amount of health insurance in their home country.
 To qualify for this exemption, you must bring a copy of an active insurance policy and present it to our International Services Office by the end of the first week of Spring Quarter.
 For more information on how to waive the UW health insurance requirement please click here.

 Center for West European Studies